-A: If a situation meets the criteria listed in WCB policy, Injuries – Communicable Disease (POL 02/2010), such as a worker who is at greater risk of contracting the virus than the general public, and they lose time from work after contracting the virus, a claim should be submitted.
+A: If a situation meets the criteria listed in the WCB’s policy Injuries – Communicable Disease (POL 02/2010), such as a worker who is at greater risk of contracting the virus than the general public and they lose time from work after contracting the virus, a claim should be submitted.

-A: Yes, however as COVID-19 can be transmitted through contact in the community, workplace or home, non-workplace exposures would need to be assessed and ruled-out.
+A: Yes.
+However, as COVID-19 can be transmitted through contact in the community, workplace or home, non-workplace exposures would need to be assessed and ruled out.

 A: If the vaccination was a compulsory requirement or condition of your worker's employment, an allergic reaction to the vaccination may be considered a work-related injury and an injury claim should be submitted.